 The apprentice will show Assessment criteria

-Behaviours - Communication
+Behaviours - C Communication

 B4 - good communication is central to successful caring relationships and effective team working B4.1 Demonstrates appropriate communication skills in communicating effectively in caring and teamwork roles (B4)

-Assessment criteria
+The apprentice is Assessment criteria

 Behaviours - Competence

-B5.1 Applies knowledge and skills to the delivery of high-quality care.
+B5 - is applying knowledge and skills to provide high-quality care and support B5.1 Applies knowledge and skills to the delivery of high-quality care.
 (B5)

-The apprentice will Assessment criteria Tasks and responsibilities S1 - Apply professional judgement, standards and codes of practice relevant to the role S1.1 Applies professional judgement, accessing relevant standards and codes of practice relevant to their role when needed.
+The apprentice will Assessment criteria Tasks and re sponsibilities S1 - Apply professional judgement, standards and codes of practice relevant to the role S1.1 Applies professional judgement, accessing relevant standards and codes of practice relevant to their role when needed.
 (S1) S2 - Develop and sustain professional relationships with others S2.1 Demonstrates they can build and maintain positive relationships with key stakeholders.
 (S2) S5 - Mentor colleagues to encourage individuals to actively participate in the way their care and support is delivered S5.1 Demonstrates they can provide effective mentoring support.
 (S5) S6 - Contribute to the implementation of processes to implement and review support plans S6.1 Demonstrates how they have used processes to develop and review support plans.
 (S6) S7 - Provide leadership and mentoring to others for whom they are responsible S7.1 Provides leadership and mentoring to others for whom they are responsible with a focus on making improvements to practice for those accessing services.
 (S7)